[Analysis] Is geothermal energy the climate fix everyone forgot?

 "We're now where [solar photovoltaic] was in 2003," Kumar said about the sector's prospects.

-France, Germany, Poland, Croatia, Austria, Ireland and regions such as Wallonia in Belgium and the Province of North Brabant in the Netherlands already have fleshed out national and regional geothermal strategies.
+France, Germany, Poland, Croatia, Austria, Ireland and regions such as Wallonia in Belgium and the province of North Brabant in the Netherlands already have fleshed out national and regional geothermal strategies.

 And in January, the EU Parliament almost unanimously — bar two votes — approved a non-binding resolution calling on the commission to develop a geothermal strategy soon.